ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ```
 <!-- .element: data-id="code" -->

-And this is the other case I mentioned earlier, for another use of slash to enforce positional arguments.
+And this is the last of three cases I mentioned earlier, as another use of slash to enforce positional arguments.

 ------
 <!-- .element: data-auto-animate -->